LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/api-authorization.md

 ---

 ### Introduction
-Developers need to authenticate in order to use the Conversation Orchestrator APIs.
-Authentication is required for using both the [Conversation Context Service](conversation-orchestrator-conversation-context-service-overview.html) and the [Next Actions API](conversation-orchestrator-next-actions-api-overview.html).The authentication mechanism is different for v1 and v2.
+Server-to-server authentication is required to use Conversation Orchestrator APIs, including the [Conversation Context Service](conversation-orchestrator-conversation-context-service-overview.html) and the [Next Actions API](conversation-orchestrator-next-actions-api-overview.html).The authentication mechanism differs between version 1 (v1) and version 2 (v2).

 {: .important}
 To understand the differences between v1 and v2, see [here](conversation-orchestrator-conversation-context-service-overview.html#api-versions).
 To know which version you are on (v1 or v2), please visit the **API Authorization** page within the Conversation Orchestrator application and consult the following information in this topic.

 ### API Authorization for v1

-To use the v1 APIs, you need to create an API key.
+Version 1 APIs are dependent on an API authorization key.
 To get your unique key:

 1. **Access the API Authorization page**: Access Conversation Orchestrator and then navigate to "API Authorization."
 This page displays an API key that you can use.